MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-setup.md

 **GDPR information**

 For GDPR user data export, verified Viva Engage admins and Engage admins can follow the [Viva Engage GDPR export guidance](/viva/engage/manage-security-and-compliance/export-viva-engage-enterprise-data).
 Answers data is bundled with Viva Engage data.
 To comply with GDPR data subject requests, you can erase all information about a Viva Engage user.
-Learn [how to manage GDPR data subject requests in Viva Engage Enterprise](/viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise).
+Learn [how to manage GDPR data subject requests in Viva Engage](/viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-).

 ## Enable Answers